BLCM/modding-web/_pages/bl3writing.md

 at now, which should help get you going.

 For the modder who's already familiar with modding BL2/TPS, there *are* many similarities between the two.
-BLCMM abstracts a lot of the details when writing mods, but in the end you can think of BL3 hotfixes as just a collection of weird-looking `set` statements (though you'll never actually see the word `set` in the hotfixes).
+OpenBLCMM abstracts a lot of the details when writing mods, but in the end you can think of BL3 hotfixes as just a collection of weird-looking `set` statements (though you'll never actually see the word `set` in the hotfixes).
 But past experience in dealing with BL2/TPS arrays,